lcmhoang/hmg-dynamics/README.md

 ##### Sample clips capturing dynamic scenes while the cameras are held static
 <img src='./mics/5vEw60gYNFo.mp4_004027_004052_optimized.gif' width=450 ><img src='./mics/fP5I48j_ang.mp4_007642_007687_optimized.gif' width=450>
 <img src='./mics/H3gsjINoZqM.mp4_003840_003871_optimized.gif' width=450><img src='./mics/BYeXtAlu1iM.mp4_003388_003412_optimized.gif' width=450>

+## Acknowledgement
-*These sample clips are used under Creative Commons license from Youtube users freestylefactory, RealTDragon, Lumnah Acres, and Wild Bill.*
+Fig.1 (top) originate from MS-COCO.
+Fig.1 (bottom) and the dataset sample clips are used under Creative Commons license from Youtube users Nikki Limo, freestylefactory, RealTDragon, Lumnah Acres, and Wild Bill.

 ## License and Citation
 The provided implementation is for academic purposes only.
 Should you be making use of our work, please cite our paper.